Health and Safety Updates

 Alberta Theatre Projects – COVID-19 Audience Policy

-For our evening performances, masks will no longer be required.
-In consideration of everyone attending, we do strongly encourage wearing a mask where possible.
+Masks will no longer be required.
+However, ATP continues to strongly encourage wearing a mask where possible.
 Alberta Theatre Projects staff, including the Box Office Team, ushers and volunteers will continue to wear masks.

-In an effort to support the comfort levels of all our guests, ATP has made the decision to extend our mandatory mask policy for all of our Saturday and Sunday matinees, for the time being.
-This decision was made with audience input through surveys and conversations, to address the accommodations requested by some of our patrons, either for preference or personal health reasons.
+In an effort to support the comfort levels of all our guests, ATP has made the decision to offer select Masked Performances this season.
+This decision was made to address the accommodations requested by some of our patrons, either for preference or personal health reasons.
 We hope this option gives reassurance of ATP’s support of all our patrons, and ask that all in attendance respect these special accommodations for these performances.

 Alberta Theatre Projects will continue to engage with our community to assess their comfort levels and seek guidance from health and safety experts on policies moving forward.
 We will update all stakeholders should requirements change.

 We thank you for continuing to do your part to help keep our community healthy and for supporting the safe continuation of live performances.

 Health & Safety Protocols at Alberta Theatre Projects: